NFiete/dire/usage.md

 To create an Anki card press 'c' and a prompt will come up.
 Select the character you want to start lookup at and the flashcard will be created with a screenshot and audio in the context.
 For example if the prompt says '吾[0]輩[1]は[2]猫[3]で[4]あ[5]る[6]' and you want to create a flashcard for 猫 then you would type in '3' and hit enter.

+## Misc.

+* Upon exit dire will save the current cursor location to the \# persistent mark so you can jump to it again when you open the same file again.

 # Neovim